Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem: Certificate Search

 \subsection{Literals}

-Given a point $p$, we choose literal selector functions $\Children{p}=\langle \sigma_1,\dots, \sigma_k\rangle$ by restricting ourselves, for each clause $C$, to the literals $l$ for which the objective function restricted to $l$ and evaluated in the point~$p$ is below a certain threshold.
-That is, we determine the set of approximately satisfiable literals Our literal selector functions will then correspond to the set of all approximately satisfiable combinations, that is, each $\sigma$ selects exactly one approximately satisfiable literal from each clause.
-In order to maximize the chances of choosing a better literal combination, we can sort each $L_C$ according to the value of the respective objective functions and then choose literal combinations using the corresponding lexicographic order (we will refer to this heuristic as \sortWrtCost).
+Given a point $p$, we now discuss how choose literal selector functions $\Children{p}=\langle \sigma_1,\dots, \sigma_k\rangle$.
+For filtering the set of literal selector functions, we will restrict ourselves, for each clause $C\in\phi$, to the literals $l$ for which the objective function restricted to $l$ and evaluated in the point~$p$ is below a certain threshold.
+That is, we determine the set of approximately satisfiable literals Our literal selector functions will then correspond to the set of all approximately satisfiable combinations that is, each $\sigma$ selects exactly one approximately satisfiable literal from each clause.
+In order to maximize the chances of choosing a better literal combination, we can sort the elements of $L_C$ according to the value of the respective objective functions and then choose literal combinations using the corresponding lexicographic order (we will refer to this heuristic as \sortWrtCost).

 While the point $p$ is usually a good candidate in terms of \emph{distance from a zero}, it can sometimes lead to an inconsistent problem: \begin{example}Consider the formula